 HS Students who are enrolled in a PE class must bring a lock for their belongings in the PE locker room or lock their belongings in their regular locker.
-All valuables must be locked at all times situations, the student may also be subject to disciplinary action ranging from demerits, detention, or suspension.
+All valuables must be locked at all times.

 10.6 Property Damage